joeledwardson/business-activity-visualiser/README.md

 # Business Activity Visualiser (backend)

-Backend of business activity visualiser
+Backend of business activity visualiser, [see demo deployed here](business-activity-visualiser.vercel.app)

 Back-end API is served together with the frontend